Band Protocol and Chainlink: A Comparative Analysis

 - Band: Minimal usage in-production on mainnet despite Band v1 being live on Ethereum for nearly a year.
 Band v2 lacks core features required by users, does not have a network effect, and cannot offer any case studies showing its ability to secure a large amount of value locked in the DeFi economy.

-- Chainlink: Currently secures over $4B in value on mainnet for top ranking DeFi projects through its numerous live Price Reference Feeds.
-It’s the most used oracle throughout DeFi, across blockchains, within gaming thanks to its pioneering work on VRF, and has a 340+ project integration pipeline.
+- Chainlink: Currently secures tens of billions of dollars in value on mainnet for top ranking DeFi projects through its numerous live Price Reference Feeds.
+It’s the most used oracle throughout DeFi, across blockchains, within gaming thanks to its pioneering work on VRF, and has a 400+ project integration pipeline.

 Resource Efficiency and Network Design